All Episodes

 And there's only one reason for an ex-president to stay in Washington, Barry, and that is to make sure what you just said doesn't happen.

-That there's going to be the whoever wins the Republican nominary process nomination or becomes president, maybe, whoever that Republican is, no matter what, Obama and the media are going to, if there's anything done that tries to unravel anything Obama really cared about, like Obamacare, or executive action on immigration.
+I think every Republican presidential candidate in these prime had better be aware of this, that there's going to be whoever wins the Republican nominary process, nomination and becomes president maybe, whoever that Republican is, no matter what, Obama and the media are going to, if there's anything done that tries to unravel anything Obama really cared about, like Obamacare or executive action on immigration,

-I think you Barry, you should be prepared for this to happen.
+I think you, Barry, you should be prepared for this to happen.

 That's the only reason for an ex-president to hang around town.

-The third thing is I know that I read something about this recently, and I can't recall it about the ease or the difficulty that it actually is unwinding an executive order.
+The third thing is, I know that I read something about this recently, and I can't recall it, about the ease or the difficulty that it actually is unwinding an executive order.

-You just said that unwinding one of those, unraveling one of those would be easier than than legislation.
+You just said that unwinding one of those, unraveling one of those would be easier than legislation.

-And first glance, that's that's the automatic uh conclusion.
+And first glance, that's the automatic conclusion.

-I think I read something where it's not that easy to do, and it's it isn't just as simple as signing a counter order.
+I think I read something where it's not that easy to do, and it isn't just as simple as signing a counter order and that Obama is going to be hell-bent on making sure that it doesn't happen.

-I think it may even be the case even if the Democrats win the White House in 26, even if it's Hillary.
+I think it may even be the case even if the Democrats win the White House in 2016, even if it's Hillary.

-I've never seen anything like it, and it's not going to end when he leaves the White House.
+And it's not going to end when he leaves the White House.

 They're not going to all of a sudden stop protecting Obama and his accomplishments and achievements.